MarkBramnik/rtest/README.md

     }

-And there exists some implementation of this interface that actually can cacluate a sum of two numbers _a_ and _b_ and return the result like defined in the interface
+And there exists some implementation of this interface that actually can calculate a sum of two numbers _a_ and _b_ and return the result like defined in the interface

 The implementation is defined somewhere in Spring and is bound to application context in Runtime.